zx80/proxy-pattern-pool/README.md

 ## Documentation

-The `Proxy` class manages accesses to one or more objects, possibly using a `Pool`, depending on the expected scope of objects.
+The `Proxy` class manages accesses to one or more objects, possibly using a `Pool`, depending on the expected scope of said objects.

 The `Proxy` constructors expects the following parameters: